How To Maximize Your Social Security Benefits

 Full Retirement Age

-The main component in determining your maximum Social Security benefit is the income you earned while you were in the workforce.
+The income you earned while you were in the workforce plays a large role in determining your maximum Social Security benefit.
 Simply put, the higher your earnings, the higher your maximum benefit will be.

-While Social Security serves as the base income for many retirees, it isn’t the only way that you can bring in money after you’ve retired and is not the only income avenue that you should consider when planning for retirement.
+While Social Security serves as the base income for many older adults, it isn’t the only way that you can bring in money after you’ve retired and is not the only income avenue that you should consider when planning for retirement.